dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ```

-And now we have what we wanted to have.
+And now we have what we wanted.
 With the moved block, we just move the resource from one place to another in the state, and we can even keep track of the change in the configuration, similarly to the import block, so everything seems nice.
 Let's apply those changes.

 Now, if we refer at the documentation, we can read that the moved block can also be used to rename resources in the terraform configuration (meaning not in the cloud provider, where the name is usually synonym of new resource).
 An attentive reader will have noticed that the resource group block is called `RGMonitor` but is supposed to contain a list of our resource groups.
 So it does not work like that.
 We should rename it.